Connect with others who understand.

 4. Keep the Area Clean

 Clean the treated areas daily with a mild, unscented soap.
-Make sure the water is warm and not hot, which dries out the skin.
+Make sure the water is warm and not hot or too cold, which dries out the skin.
 Try not to let the shower stream directly hit the treated area.
 To avoid more irritation, wash the area using your hands instead of a loofah or washcloth.
 Pat dry and avoid rubbing, even with a terry cloth towel.

 5. Use Gentle Skin Care Products

 Your skin will be especially sensitive while undergoing radiation.
 Follow your cancer care team’s recommendations for which products you can use during this time.
-In general, it’s best to avoid applying strongly scented products, which can cause irritation in some people, directly on the treated breast.
+In general, it’s best to avoid putting strongly scented products directly on the treated breast, as they can cause irritation for some people.
 You can use lotions or perfumes anywhere else on your body.

 Look for packaging that says “fragrance-free” instead of “unscented.”
 Although unscented products may not have an obvious scent, they may still contain fragrances to mask the smell of other chemicals.